Financial-Times/coco-pub-provisioner/DEVELOPER_README.md

 # Unused here, but useful in decomissioning.
 export AWS_DEFAULT_REGION=eu-west-1

+# The configuration for HTTP communication from the publishing cluster to one of more delivery clusters is specified by the following syntax:
+# <env-tag>,<delivery-cluster-url>,<username>,<password>;...
+export DELIVERY_CLUSTERS_CONF='prod-uk,https://prod-uk.site.com/,user1,passwd1;prod-us,https://prod-uk.site.com/,user2,passwd2'

 # For publishing videos, the brightcove-notifier and brightcove-metadata-preprocessor must connect to the Brightcove API with an id like this: 47628783001
 export BRIGHTCOVE_ACCOUNT_ID=